Airstrike hits Ukraine maternity hospital, 17 reported hurt

 “Today Russia committed a huge crime,” said Volodymir Nikulin, a top regional police official, standing in the ruins.
 “It is a war crime without any justification.”

+In Zhytomyr, a city of 260,000 to the west of Kyiv, bombs fell on two hospitals, one of them a children’s hospital, Mayor Serhii Sukhomlyn said on Facebook.
+He said the number of casualties was still being determined.
+His report could not be independently confirmed.

-President Volodymyr Zelenskyy said the strike trapped children and others under the rubble.
+President Volodymyr Zelenskyy said the Mariupol strike trapped children and others under the rubble.

 “A children’s hospital.
 A maternity hospital.
 How did they threaten the Russian Federation?”
 Zelenskyy asked in his nightly video address, switching to Russian to express his horror at the airstrike.
 “What kind of country is this, the Russian Federation, which is afraid of hospitals, afraid of maternity hospitals, and destroys them?”